Atlas-OS/docs/docs/getting-started/installation.md

     - [Adguard File List](https://files.rg-adguard.net)

 !!! info "Using a USB stick"
-    If you are looking for the other method of installation, see [here](/getting-started/other-installation-methods/usb).
-However, if you want to install Atlas quickly and easily, we suggest you follow this guide instead.
+    If you are looking for installation with a USB stick, see [here](/getting-started/other-installation-methods/usb).
+However, we highly recommend you follow this guide instead.

 ## :material-download: Preparing Atlas

 !!! tip "Download drivers"
     Some network adapters do not have drivers that come with Windows.
 This means that on some computers, you might not be able to connect to the internet after installing.
-We recommend you to download the drivers for your network adapter ahead of time, and put them on your external drive.
+We recommend you to download the drivers for your network adapter ahead of time, and put them on your drive.

 Once you have all of the downloads for Atlas from [here](/getting-started/installation/#requirements), you will need to have them on your new installation of Windows for use offline.